synfig/synfig-docs/source/tools/skeleton.rst

 When you are modifying a skeleton deformation layer using the Skeleton tool, it is to be noted that

-* The layer gets disabled
+* The layer gets disabled.
 * Width handles are turned on.
 * Any changes you make to the rest position effects the deformation too.

 Options
 =======

-You can find the following options in the tool options menu
+You can find the following options in the tool options menu:

 * **Name:** The name of the layer that will be created.
 * **Bone Width:** The width of the bone that will be created next.